danialhasan/danialhasan/readme.md

 - VueJS
 - TailwindCSS
 <br>
-It will be hosted on Heroku.
+It's split into two parts, Client and Server.
+The client holds the frontend code and is hosted on Netlify.
+The server hosts the backend code and is hosted on Heroku.
+They communicate via API.